-I read a story that Buddhists tell each other about a Tibetan mother who was a devout buddhist, and who had a son who traveled to India regularly on business.
+I read a story that Buddhists tell each other about a Tibetan mother who was a devout buddhist, and who had a son who traveled regularly to India on business.

 The son went to India and forgot to get her anything.
 He told her so when he returned.

-So before the next trip she asked him again.
+Before his next trip she asked him again.
 And again he went, and forgot to bring her anything.